machineagency/howto/form_3B/README.md

 # Formlabs Form 3B Printer Standard Operating Procedure

-Last updated on 12 May 2022
+Last updated on 21 Feb 2023

 This is the Standard Operating Procedure for the Machine Agency Formlabs Form 3B printer.
 For questions about this machine, contact the machine manager.

 - Author: Danli Luo
 - PI: Nadya Peek
-- Shop Safety Coordinator: Kellie Dunn
+- Shop Safety Coordinator: Nadya Peek

 |                                               |                                                                                                                                                        |
 | --------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ |